-In Niger, HI runs various projects for the inclusion of children and adults with disabilities and in support of vulnerable populations, such as people affected by climate-related disasters and communities living in the cross-border areas impacted by armed conflicts.
+In Niger, HI runs various projects for the inclusion of children and adults with disabilities and in support of populations affected by climate-related disasters and armed conflicts.

 Stimulation therapy workshop with mothers and underdeveloped, malnourished children. | © J. de Tessières / HI

-HI is currently supporting Niger's vulnerable populations and people with disabilities, helping the country's various humanitarian actors to adopt an inclusive response.
-To ensure that the specific needs of vulnerable populations and people with disabilities are taken into account, our program conducts studies on existing barriers, raises awareness among associations and communities and strengthens the inclusive dimension of other humanitarian actors' interventions.
-The teams provide support for inclusion at central level, in various clusters and working groups.
+Humanity & Inclusion supports people with disabilities and other populations experiencing extreme hardship in Niger, helping the country's various humanitarian actors to adopt an inclusive response.
+To ensure that the specific needs of people with disabilities are taken into account, our program conducts studies on existing barriers, raises awareness among associations and communities and strengthens the inclusive dimension of other humanitarian actors' interventions.
+The teams provide support for inclusion at a central level, in various clusters and working groups.

 Given the risks of malnutrition caused by natural disasters or armed conflicts, the program supports the families of children suffering from acute malnutrition.
-To this end, our teams organize discussion groups and offer physiotherapy sessions to stimulate young children.
+To this end, our teams organize discussion groups and offer stimulation therapy sessions to help young children grow and develop.

 Niger is a Sahelian country experiencing rapid growth, but a large part of its population lives in poverty.
 Education is an absolute priority, as half of the population is currently under the age of 15.